codsen/codsen/packages/ast-contains-only-empty-space/readme.md

 [![Test in browser][runkit-img]][runkit-url]
 [![MIT License][license-img]][license-url]

-> This is not a PostHTML plugin but a regular JS library.
-It is meant to work with anything, including nested array/object trees, like parsed HTML, that is, AST (abstract syntax trees) that come out of the PostHTML-parser.
-Hence the name, `posthtml-ast-`.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->